William Beveridge (bishop): Works

 His Institutionum chronotogicarum libri duo, una cum totidem arithmetices chronologicæ libellis (London, 1669) was once an admired treatise on chronology.
-In it he also includes a full explanation of the Chinese remainder theorem for the case in which the moduli are relatively prime.
+In it, he also includes a full explanation of the Chinese remainder theorem for the case in which the moduli are relatively prime.
 This was the first general proof of the ta-yen rule.
-It is also said by Francis Fauvel Gouraud that a discussion on Hebrew linguistics inspired Richard Grey to create his system of mnemotechniques which later evolved in to the Mnemonic major system.
+It is also said by Francis Fauvel Gouraud that a discussion on Hebrew linguistics inspired Richard Grey to create his system of mnemotechniques which later evolved into the Mnemonic major system.